 We are the AFM/ACD for funds that are similar to the MF Eclipse Funds.
-However, those funds were launched on 3 April 2023, and given their short lifespan, it is not possible to complete a meaningful assessment of this criterion.
+However, those funds were launched on 3 April 2023, and given their short lifespan, it is not possible to complete a fully meaningful assessment of this criterion.
+We may also offer other funds and/or share classes in the future which may have different charging structures.
+However, based on the Assessment of Value undertaken for the comparable funds for the period under review, we believe that our fees are comparable to similar products we offer.

-In order to conduct this assessment, we would typically have considered the total fees charged to customers invested in the MF Eclipse Fund Range compared with the total costs and charges paid by customers in other similar funds where Minerva is acting as the AFM/ACD.
+In order to conduct this assessment, we have considered the total fees charged to customers invested in the MF Eclipse Fund Range compared with the total costs and charges paid by customers in other similar funds where Minerva is acting as the AFM/ACD.